Let’s zoom in; a close-up of the mind:

 So what is her purpose?

-Enter Trope #4: The Meaning Of (His) Life.
+Enter Trope #4 in the Problematic Badass Female Character series: The Meaning Of (His) Life.
 The badass female character who falls under this problematic trope has one purpose only: to enlighten, teach, and otherwise change for the better the male hero.
 It’s the badass version of the Manic Pixie Dream Girl; no matter how badass, the female character is only there to change the man’s life.
 When this has been accomplished, she is eradicated.

 Why is this so problematic?

 Well, let’s take a look at the ‘real’ protagonist in comparison.
 While Anakin is a whining child in Ep.
 1, Padme is the rock, the brains, brawn, and catalyst for everything that happens.
 The Jedis are just hustling to keep up with her.
 She calls all the shots.
 As Obi Wan later says, “She seems to be on top of things.”